Livewell Southwest logo

 Mind provide advice and support to empower anyone experiencing a mental health problem.
 They campaign to improve services, raise awareness and promote understanding.
 Click here.

-The ‘Triangle of Care’ is an approach that establishes a working collaboration, or “therapeutic alliance”, between the mental health service user, the professionals and the carer, that promotes safety, supports recovery and sustains well-being.
+The ‘Triangle of Care’ is an approach that establishes a working collaboration, or “therapeutic alliance”, between the person who is accessing a service, the professionals, and the carer, that promotes safety, supports recovery, and sustains well-being.

-Livewell Southwest became member of the Triangle Care scheme in June 2016.
-Over a the following 2 years we will be implementing the Triangle of Care throughout our mental health services in order to ensure that all our staff recognise the importance of involving carers.
+Livewell Southwest became member of the Triangle Care scheme which is overseen by the Carers Trust in June 2016 and has been implementing the Triangle of Care in mental health services to ensure that all our staff recognise the importance of involving carers.

 The Triangle of Care was initially developed to improve mental health acute services by adopting six principles.
-It is widely accepted that these key principles can be applied to all service areas and Livewell Southwest will be looking to spread this good practice in all or our services.
+It is widely accepted that these key principles can be applied to all service areas and Livewell Southwest is continuing to spread this good practice in all or our services.

 What are the standards?